grnet/synnefo/docs/compute-api-guide.rst

 Delete Server
 -------------

 Delete a virtual server.
-When a server is deleted, all its connections are deleted as well.
+When a server is deleted, all its attachments (ports) are deleted as well.

 .. rubric:: Request